grum-tez/archetype-docs/blog/2022-05-25-asset-access.md

 We present an improvement in the way [assets](/docs/asset) data are accessed since version [`1.3.0`](https://github.com/edukera/archetype-lang/releases/tag/1.3.0) of Archetype.

-### Problem
+### Problems

 Until this version, the only way to access an asset data was the field accessor operator of the form `A[k].f`, where `A` is the asset collection, `k` the asset key and `f` the asset field.

 <!--truncate-->

-For example, consider the following asset declaration:
+The first problem was the access to multiple fields; for example, consider the following asset declaration:
 ```archetype
 asset vehicle {
   vin          : string;